dreadpon/godot_spatial_gardener/README.md

 # Stability

-This plugin was developed and tested using Godot v3.4.2, but should work fine on most 3.x versions.
+This plugin requires at least Godot v3.4.2, but should work fine on any subsequent versions (excluding Godot 4.0).

 Its relatively stable on Windows, but not tested on other platforms.